-The veterans id cards will allow veterans to prove they have served in the military without having to carry around their discharge papers or or providing sensitive personal information to private businesses.
-Veterans will soon find it easier to get discounts at hotels, restaurants, stores, amusement parks and many other places.
+The veterans id cards allows veterans to verify they have served in the military without having to carry around their discharge papers or or providing sensitive personal information to private businesses.
+Veterans will find it easier to get discounts at hotels, restaurants, stores, amusement parks and many other places.
 According the the Act “Goods, services and promotional activities are often offered by public and private institutions to veterans who demonstrate proof of service in the military, but it is impractical for a veteran to always carry Department of Defense form DD-214 discharge papers to demonstrate such proof,”

-Also all states plus Washington DC and Puerto Rico provide a veterans designation option to include on a driver’s license or state identification card.
-Also, veterans who are enrolled in the VA healthcare system or military retirees have photo ID cards.
+Also, all states plus Washington DC and Puerto Rico provide a veterans designation option to include on a driver’s license or state identification card.
+Veterans who are enrolled in the VA healthcare system or military retirees have photo ID cards.

 Veteran Identification Card Requirements

 - Explains that such card is not proof of any benefits to which the veteran is entitled to

 - Contains an identification number that is not a social security number